earlfogel/food/README.md

 sounds hollow when thumped on the bottom.
 Cool on a rack at least 10 minutes.

+## Challah

+3 cup flour<br/>
+1/2 packet yeast (1 1/4 tsp)<br/>
+1 tsp salt<br/>
+1 1/2 eggs<br/>
+3 tbsp honey<br/>
+1 cup lukewarm water (or so)<br/>
+1 tbsp oil<br/>
+sesame seeds<br/>

+** Egg Wash: **<br/>
+1/2 egg (or 1/2 egg white)<br/>
+1 tsp water<br/>
+1/4 tsp salt<br/>

+Put flour, yeast, salt, eggs and honey in a food processor.
+While food processor is running, slowly add water until dough forms a ball.
+You may not need need all the water.
+Keep processing (kneading) for 30-40 seconds.

+Turn dough out into an oiled bowl and rotate so entire surface is covered in oil.

+Cover and let rise in a warm place for 1 hour or so, until doubled in size.
+Punch down and let rise for another hour.

+Turn dough out onto a lightly floured surface, divide in three and shape into round strips, about 10" long, tapered towards the ends.
+Braid tightly, then pinch the ends together and fold them underneath.

+Brush with egg wash, sprinkle with sesame seeds, move to a baking sheet and let rise 30-45 minutes.

+Bake at 350 F for 35-40 minutes.
+About half-way through, brush any lightly colored bits with more egg wash.

+If the loaf browns too soon, cover with tin foil for the last few minutes.

 ## Sylvia Gerrard Stollen

 4 cup flour<br/>